Avature/melo-benchmark/README.md

 - **corpus_elements.tsv**: mapping between the corpus element IDs and corpus element surface forms.
 - **queries.tsv**: mapping between the query IDs and the query surface forms.
-- **surface_forms.json**: Mapping between query or corpus element IDs with their corresponding surface form, which may be useful for external systems computing representations for each dataset element with the aim of evaluation.
 - **logged_stats.txt**: A log file containing statistics and metadata about the dataset.